neuro4ml/neuro4ml.github.io/Week_5/3-Training_Surrogate.md

 \text{Loss  } \mathcal{L}(y,y^*) = \text{some function of } \theta
 ```

 That means we can compute a gradient of the loss with respect to the parameters using the chain rule.
-And with that, we can write a gradient descent update rule, as we’ve seen before.
+And with that, we can write a gradient descent update rule, as we've seen before.
 The gradient $\partial \mathcal{L}/\partial \theta$ can be computed with the chain rule, and the update rule is:

 ```{math}
 \theta \leftarrow \theta - \gamma \frac{\partial \mathcal{L}}{\partial \theta}
 ```

 That all looks complicated but actually modern machine learning toolboxes do all the work for us with their autodifferentiation packages.
-We just write the forward pass and it handles efficiently computing the gradients using the chain rule, applying the update rule, etc. This algorithm is called backpropagation through time (BPTT), because it’s the standard backpropagation algorithm applied to a function that is repeatedly applied through time.
+We just write the forward pass and it handles efficiently computing the gradients using the chain rule, applying the update rule, etc. This algorithm is called backpropagation through time (BPTT), because it's the standard backpropagation algorithm applied to a function that is repeatedly applied through time.

 ## Spiking neuron: the surrogate gradient

-Now let’s take this idea and apply it to a spiking neural network.
+Now let's take this idea and apply it to a spiking neural network.
 This section follows on from [](#why-we-cant-differentiate-spikes) so go ahead and re-read that before continuing.

 :::{tip} Summary of rewriting SNN as RNN
 We start from the table defining the LIF neuron: